roeib/JavaScript-snippets/README.md

 ```

-#  Aliases with JavaScript Destructuring
+# Aliases With JavaScript Destructuring

 ```javascript